Asymptotic symmetries of gravity in the gauge PDE approach: Boundary systems and asymptotic symmetries

 the following gauge can be reached $l_\mu=\partial_\mu u$, where $u$ is a function of $x^\mu$ satisfying $n^{\mu}\partial_\mu u=1$.
 Function $u$ is often employed in the literature on BMS symmetries and it is convenient to take it as one of the coordinate functions $\{x^\mu\}\rightarrow \{u,y^{\alpha}\}$, $\alpha=1,\ldots,d-2$.
 Let us also list the constraints on gauge parameters, which ensure preservation of $l_\mu=\partial_\mu u$:

 To summarize: by imposing gauge condition as explained above one can parameterize the connection in terms of algebraically independent components $\{e^{A}{}_{\mu}, C_{(AB)}|_{tf}\}$ (of course there can be nontrivial differential constraints following from the constraints on the curvature).
-In so doing ${e^{A}}{}_{\mu}$ encodes the degenerate metric $g_{\mu\nu}\equiv e^{A}{}_{\nu}g_{AB} e^{B}{}_{\nu}$ whose kernel is generated by $n=\frac{\partial}{\partial u}$, while $-\frac{1}{2}C_{(AB)|_{tf}}$ is the so-called asymptotic shear, see e.g.\cite{Ashtekar:2014zsa}, which parameterize torsion-free and metric-compatible affine connections on the boundary.
+In so doing ${e^{A}}{}_{\mu}$ encodes the degenerate metric $g_{\mu\nu}\equiv e^{A}{}_{\mu}g_{AB} e^{B}{}_{\nu}$ whose kernel is generated by $n=\frac{\partial}{\partial u}$, while $-\frac{1}{2}C_{(AB)|_{tf}}$ is the so-called asymptotic shear, see e.g.\cite{Ashtekar:2014zsa}, which parameterize torsion-free and metric-compatible affine connections on the boundary.
 Recall that such a connection is not unique if metric is degenerate.
 The geometry determined by $g_{\mu\nu}$ and $n^\mu$ defined up to an overall Weyl-like rescalings is often refereed to as conformal Carroll geometry.

-The setup of this section gives an alternative framework to study asymptotic symmetries, which in contrast to the more algebraic approach of Section~\bref{sec:Bound+BMS}, is somewhat analogous to the standard analysis, see e.g.~\cite{Nguyen:2020hot} for the derivation in the first-order formalism.
-Let us sketch how this can be done.
-First of all one imposes boundary condition on sections of $E_B^{min}$ and then, in order to simplify the system, one imposes partial gauge conditions, e.g. the one discussed above.
+The setup of this section gives an alternative framework to study asymptotic symmetries, which in contrast to the more algebraic approach of Section~\bref{sec:Bound+BMS}, is somewhat analogous to the standard analysis, see e.g.~\cite{Nguyen:2020hot}, \ruth{} where the first-order formalism is also employed.
+Let us sketch how asymptotic symmetries can be found in this framework.
+First of all one imposes boundary conditions on sections of $E_B^{min}$ and then, in order to simplify the system, one imposes partial gauge conditions, e.g. the one discussed above.
 In the next step one studies gauge transformations that preserve this boundary conditions.
 For instance, to arrive at BMS symmetries in the present framework it is enough to fix a concrete frame $e^A=e^{A}{}_\mu(x)\theta^\mu$ and set $\lambda=0$.
 BMS symmetries are then obtained as the residual symmetries preserving these boundary conditions.
 Note that these boundary conditions correspond to only a subset of the conditions~\eqref{constr-1} and~\eqref{constr} of Section~\bref{sec:Bound+BMS}.
 The remaining conditions correspond to solving some of the equations of motion and imposing partial gauge conditions, cf. Remark~\bref{rem:reduction}.